fonnesbeck/sportypy/README.md

 *   **Data Connectors:** Provide utilities for connecting to common public APIs and specialized libraries (e.g., leveraging `nba_api`, `nflfastR`, `sportsreference`, or `py_football` concepts) to collect and parse statistics.
 *   **Preprocessing Utilities:** Functions for standard tasks like feature standardization and normalization, as well as domain-specific feature creation (e.g., True Shooting Percentage, Rushing Yards Over Expected, Completion Percentage Over Expected).

-***

-The proposed SportyPy library acts as a sophisticated toolbox, integrating proven methods like Hierarchical Gaussian Processes for spatial analysis and Causal Inference for bias adjustment, encapsulated within flexible Python classes.
-It is modeled after the probabilistic approach seen in the advanced baseball projection systems that quantify true talent ($\gamma$) and future uncertainty.